Compute

 • You can set this parameter only for pay-per-use tasks.

 • Tasks in the abnormal state are still charged.
 If tasks remain in the abnormal state for a long time, they cannot be resumed.
-Abnormal tasks run longer than the period you set (unit: day) will automatically stop to avoid unnecessary fees.
+Any task in the abnormal state that has run for longer than the period you set here (in days) will automatically stop to avoid unnecessary fees.

 6. After the task is submitted, view and manage it on the Disaster Recovery Management page.